 My husband and I were trying to come up with an idea of something we could make for his parents for Christmas.
 They have a horse barn and the horses are an important part of their life so we wanted to make something that incorporated that into it .
 We eventually came up with the idea to make them a sign for their horse barn.
 That’s when a giant light bulb went off as I started doing cartwheels and somersaults in my head (as this would not be possible in real life…ever) because I knew just what we would use to make our sign!

 This is how it started.
 Can’t you see the potential?
 (My family couldn’t so don’t worry if you can’t either.)

 I drew out the shape and had my husband cut it for me.
-Then I gave it a good coat of black paint.
+Then I gave it a couple of coats of black spray paint.